The Ideal Membership Problem and Abelian Groups: Introduction

 Theorem~\ref{the:mastrolilli-intro} has been improved in \cite{Bulatov20:ideal} by showing that $\IMP_d(\Gm)$ remains polynomial time when $\Gm$ has an arbitrary semilattice polymorphism, not only on a 2-element set, an arbitrary dual-discriminator polymorphism, or an affine polymorphism of $\zZ_p$, $p$ prime.

 \paragraph{Solving the IMP.} The IMP is mostly solved using one of the two methods.
-The first one is the method of finding an IMP or \Sos\ proofs of bounded degree using systems of linear equations or SDP programs.
+The first one is the method of finding an IMP or \Sos\ proof of bounded degree using systems of linear equations or SDP programs.
 The other approach uses the standard polynomial division to verify whether a given polynomial has zero remainder when divided by generators of an ideal: if this is the case, the polynomial belongs to the ideal.
 Unfortunately the ring $\zF[\vc xn]$ is not Eucledian, which means that the result of division depends on the order in which division is performed.
-To avoid this complication, one may construct a \emph{Gr\"obner basis} of the ideal that guarantees that the division algorithm always produces a definitive answer to the IMP.
-However, constructing a Gr\"obner basis is not always feasible, as even though the original generating set is small, the corresponding Gr\"obner basis may be huge.
-Even if there is an efficient way to construct a Gr\"obner basis, the algorithm may be quite involved and tends to work only in a limited number of cases.
+To avoid this complication, one may construct a \emph{Gr\"obner Basis} of the ideal that guarantees that the division algorithm always produces a definitive answer to the IMP.
+However, constructing a \GB\ is not always feasible, as even though the original generating set is small, the corresponding \GB\ may be huge.
+Even if there is an efficient way to construct a \GB, the algorithm may be quite involved and tends to work only in a limited number of cases.
+Moreover, in the cases where the input polynomial does not have a bounded degree, it is impossible to ensure that the division algorithm terminates in polynomial time.
+Even having a \GB\ with respect to graded lexicographic order (\textsf{grlex}) does not help in such case.
+The following example highlights this.
+We therefore focus on the cases where the input polynomial has a bounded degree.